octocloudlabs/supercharge-docs/docs/walt/lab-5.md

 1. Run `ls -la` command to see a list of files.
 2. Notice that the file folder defaults to the root of the workspace.
-3. Do another command here!
+3. Run `gh` to see the GitHub Api commands
+4. Run `npm canvas-confetti`, this show that you can install a npm package from the CLI.
+5.
 💡 **Instructor tip:**
-> The learner can run a shell scripts and most shell commands from the intergrated terminal.
+> The learner can run a shell scripts and most shell commands from the integrated terminal.
 These will all run in the Codespaces environment.
 This lets you teach all manner of command-line based techniques or have them practice important commands.

 [Go to next lab ](/walt/lab-6.html)